On 26th February 1852, the bravery of the soldiers aboard the troopship HM

-Transport Birkenhead made history and set the precedent of "Women and Children First" as naval protocol throughout the world.
+On 26th February 1852, the bravery of the soldiers aboard the troopship HM Transport Birkenhead made history and set the precedent of "Women and Children First" as naval protocol throughout the world.

-This website was established to bring tribute to these gallant men and to promote the
+This website was established to bring tribute to these gallant men and to promote the 150th Commemoration of the sinking of the Birkenhead

 Headline: 160th commemoration of the sinking of the Birkenhead.